coreshop/CoreShop/docs/03_Development/12_Customers/04_Registration_Types.md

 ## Security

 ### Form (Frontend)
-CoreShop comes with a preinstalled constraints which will tell your customer, if an email address or username - depending on your settings - is valid or not.
+CoreShop comes with a preinstalled constraint which will tell your customer, if an email address or username - depending on your settings - is valid or not.

 ### Backend / API
 Plus, if you're going to update a customer by API or Backend, coreshop also checks if your customer entity has unique data.